-When it comes to pricing, Private Internet Access is enticing.
-The VPN rewards consumers for committing for a longer period of time.
-The various plans are the same other than their prices.
-The most expensive option is the single month subscription, which at $6.95 per month is still very cheap for what you get.
+When it comes to the cost of Private Internet Access, there can be no doubt that it is cheap.
+The VPN rewards subscribers for committing for a longer period of time.
+Apart from that, the various plans are identical.
+The most expensive option is a one-month subscription, which at $6.95 per month is still insanely cheap for what you get.

-Next, you can opt for the $35.95 six-month plan ($5.95 per month).
+Next, users may opt for the $35.95 six-month plan ($5.95 per month).
 This is much more reasonable, though why you wouldn’t pay just $4.00 more to get the $39.95 yearly plan is beyond me.
 Paying annually brings down the monthly cost to $3.33, which is amazing considering the privacy levels that PIA provides.

-Of course, the problem with committing for longer is that you are stuck with the VPN for that period, and Private Internet Access certainly appears to be having some troubles of late.
-As such, please be sure to read this article in its entirety before jumping in at the deep end.
+Of course, if you do decide to commit for a longer period of time you will be stuck with the VPN for longer too, and Private Internet Access certainly seems to be suffering from some problems of late.
+For this reason, we urge you to read this article in its entirety before deciding on a subscribing.

 PIA accepts many different payment methods, including credit cards, PayPal, and various other online payments.
 Users can also pay with “hundreds of different gift cards,” including Starbucks, Bestbuy, and Walmart.

 In addition, PIA accepts Bitcoins, so you can pay anonymously for added privacy if you wish.
 Ripple did use to be an option, but PIA appears to have removed it since last time we reviewed the VPN.
 However, a new option to pay with Z-cash is now available.

 - Cheaper than most VPNs that are similar